youritech/jstp/doc/protocol.md

 and putting the data into the buffer, the `]` character is placed into the buffer and its whole content is parsed.

-The previous version of JSTP used `,{\f},` (where `\f` is `0x0C` character) sequence as the packet delimiter.

-This plays nice with the Nagle algorithm reducing the number of sandbox instantiations significantly.

 ### WebSocket

 Since the WebSocket API used in browsers doesn't expose the vanilla frame-based